 - Actors’ Equity – Union for stage actors and stage managers.
 Producers should familiarize themselves with the Codes and Contracts (typically the Showcase Code) before working with Equity members.

 - Dramatists’ Guild – Professional Association for playwrights, composers, and lyricists.

-- Freelancer’s Guild – Union for freelancers, including both networking and health insurance options.
+- Freelancer’s Guild – Union for freelancers, including both networking and advocacy.

 - Stage Directors’ and Choreographers’ Guild – Union for professional stage directors and choreographers.